ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 ## Introduction

-OCaml is a statically and strongly-typed programming language.
+OCaml is a statically and strongly typed programming language.
 It is also an expression-oriented language: everything is a value and every value has a type.
 Functions and types are the two foundational principles of OCaml.
 The OCaml type system is highly expressive, providing many advanced constructs.
 Yet, it is easy to use and unobtrusive.
 Thanks to type inference, programs can be written without typing annotations, except for documentation purposes and a few corner cases.
 The basic types and the type combination operations enable a vast range of possibilities.

 This tutorial begins with a section presenting the types that are predefined in OCaml.
 It starts with atomic types such as integers and Booleans.
 It continues by presenting predefined compound types such as strings and lists.
 The tutorial ends with a section about user-defined types: variants and records.

 OCaml provides several other types, but they all are extensions of those presented in this tutorial.
 Types that are in the scope of this tutorial are all the basic constructors and the most common predefined types.

-## Prerequisies and Goals
+## Prerequisites and Goals

-This is an intermediate level tutorial.
+This is an intermediate-level tutorial.
 The only prerequisite is to have completed the [Get Started](https://ocaml.org/docs/up-and-running) series of tutorials.

 The goal of this tutorial is to provide for following capabilities:
 - Handle data of all predefined types using dedicated syntax